Hand Injuries in Construction

 Step one to preventing these sorts of incidents begins with the right gloves for the job.
 For a 60% improvement in the relative risk for hand injury, be sure your workers have the correct gloves, that those gloves fit properly, and that they are actually worn.
 No slipping off the gloves “for just a moment so I can more easily finish this task.”
 Glove manufacturers use high-tech fibers and materials to make the outstanding PPE gloves available on the market today.
 They are created with a focus on touch sensitivity and dexterity, which are key to a worker’s successful experience wearing gloves on the job.
 Gone are the days of clumsy, ill-fitting gloves that hinder tasks, so gloves should always been worn as appropriate for the task.

-Good safety training drives the point home about the seriousness of hand injuries, and emphasizes the importance of engineered safety devices like machine guards (and why we should never disable or bypass them), as well as the best practices to follow to help avoid injury.
+Good site safety training drives the point home about the seriousness of hand injuries, and emphasizes the importance of engineered safety devices like machine guards (and why we should never disable or bypass them), as well as the best practices to follow to help avoid injury.

 Summit’s Hand Safety course includes information relevant for multiple facilities, including laboratories and manufacturing sites such as steel mills and automotive parts makers.
 Hand Safety covers: